Thanks to the 3D structural model in Revit, we can consult with all parties and quickly identify the source of any problems.

 ''Before I began working with Revit, I was rather hesitant,'' he says. ''Because projects are always under considerable time pressure, you really do not want to have to learn new software, so you tend to turn to the familiar AutoCAD option.
 However, working in Revit Structure was 100% suitable.''

 You are genuinely modelling in Revit, which makes the work far more pleasant.
 Revit also has several advantages because of its parametric intelligence.

 With my first project, a relatively simple steel hall, I worked just as quickly as if I had worked in AutoCAD.
 You are genuinely modelling in Revit, which makes the work far more pleasant.
 Revit also has several advantages because of its parametric intelligence.

 For example, sections do not have to repeatedly be manually drawn after minor or even major changes.
 This results in unbelievable time savings!'

 WSM Engineering is currently using Revit Structure for a complex project in Venlo.
 Together with architectural firm Kraaijvanger Urbis in Rotterdam, the company is working on the new city hall, which is scheduled for completion in mid-2014.

-Frank explains: 'Thanks to the 3D building model in Revit, we quickly gain insight, after consulting with all parties involved, about where the bottlenecks are, where things are going wrong, or where they can still be optimized.'
-'In addition to these advantages, I also notice when talking with customers that they really appreciate the 3D visualizations from Revit Structure,' adds Pieter Hoogland.
+Frank explains, ''Thanks to the 3D building model in Revit, we quickly gain insight, after consulting with all parties involved, about where the bottlenecks are, where things are going wrong, or where they can still be optimised.''
+Pieter Hoogland adds, ''In addition to these advantages, I also notice when talking with customers that they really appreciate the 3D visualizations from Revit Structure.''